whiteribbonalliance/admindashboard/README.md

 # Admin Dashboard

-Admin dashboard for downloading data of a campaign.
+Admin dashboard for downloading campaigns data to a CSV file format.

 Login using the campaign code as username and the password set for the campaign as an environment variable in the back-end.
 Check the `Environment variables` section in the back-end repo.